What It Costs to Fill The Tank

-Today’s national average price for a gallon of gasoline is $2.56, down a penny from last week.
+Today’s national average price for a gallon of gasoline is $2.65, down 2 cents since last week.

-The New York State average is $2.74 – down three cents from last week.
+The New York State average is $2.74 – down a penny from last week.

 AAA Western and Central New York reports the following averages:

 • Batavia – $2.71 (no change since last week)